jpohlmann/chat/README.md

 ## TODOs

 Right now the app container takes a bit to start up, during which, you get 502 errors.
 Add health check to docker-compose or Dockerfile.
+You can check the status of startup with

+docker-compose logs -f